 There are two fixed spheres if $(m,n)=\pm (0,1)$.
 The circle action has exactly one fixed sphere and one ${\Z}_{N}$-sphere if $(m,n)=\pm(1,0)$.
 Otherwise, there are two ${\Z}_{|m|}$-spheres, a $\Z_{|mN-n|}$-sphere, and a ${\Z}_{|n|}$-sphere.
 The decorated graphs for these actions are shown in Figure \ref{fig:circle on hirzebruch}.

-In these examples, the K\"ahler metric is generic except for graph (d) with $m=1$, .
-However, these non-generic Hamiltonian $S^1$-spaces are each isomorphic to a space whose graph is of type (c) with $N'=N-2|n|$ (and $m,|n|$ as before); the K\"ahler metric on that isomorphic space is generic.
-For further details, see \cite[Remark 6.12]{karshon}.
+In these examples, the K\"ahler metric is generic except for graph (d) with $m=1$.
+However, these non-generic Hamiltonian $S^1$-manifolds are each isomorphic to a manifold whose graph is of type (c) with $N'=N-2|n|$ (and $m,|n|$ as before); the K\"ahler metric on that isomorphic manifold is generic.
+For further details, see \cite[Remark 6.12]{karshon}. $\diamondsuit$

 \end{Example}